Filling a Vacancy

 Hiring Managers should consider the following parameters when assessing recruitment options:

-• Duration of the need (e.g., temporary project versus ongoing need)
+• Duration of the need (e.g., temporary project vs. an ongoing business need)

 • Funding availability and duration